-As part of your VITAL WorkLife Employee Assistance Program, you can work with a counselor to develop your E.I. skills and knowledge.
-Your Member Site also has resources to help you develop your Emotional Intelligence.
-Contact us at 800.383.1908 or through the VITAL WorkLife App to get started!
+As part of your VITAL WorkLife Employee Assistance Program, you can work with a counselor to develop your Emotional Intelligence skills and knowledge, for a situation at work or at home.
+Your Member Site also has a number of resources to help you develop your Emotional Intelligence.
+Contact us at 800.383.1908 to access your resources today!